AleksKlomp/ChatGPT-AutoHotkey-Utility-Offline/README.md

 (Image from [emacs.stackexchange.com](https://emacs.stackexchange.com/questions/16749/how-to-set-emacs-to-recognize-backtick-and-tilde-with-a-colemak-keyboard-layout))

-## Customizing menu, prompts, APIs, and hotkey
+## Customizing menu, prompts, APIs, set timeouts and hotkey

 You can customize prompts and the menu order by doing the following: